 Next, Will Stolz, Ontario Nature’s Forest and Freshwater Foods coordinator, led the students on a forest foraging walk, pointing out more than 20 easy-to-find edible plants.
 The more adventurous students tried a few of these plants, including balsam fir sap, otherwise known as “Nature’s Buckley’s.”
 The online Northern Forest Foraging Guide is available here.

 Back at the school, Mallory Vanier, Ontario Nature’s Boreal Program intern, and I presented on the importance of protected areas and citizen science.
 We discussed the threats facing Ontario’s reptiles and amphibians and the opportunities to contribute to their conservation.

-This experience drove home the fact that you should always know your audience and cater to its interests.
-Most teenagers have smartphones, so it’s a no-brainer to encourage them to use these devices for education and conservation.
 Reflecting on the day, I believe that we were successful in turning at least a few teens into citizen scientists.
 And that is an awesome feeling!

-Sepi Ghafouri is Ontario Nature’s nature reserve conservation intern.
+Sepi Ghafouri was Ontario Nature’s nature reserve conservation intern.
 She graduated with a BSc in ecology and environmental science from the University of Toronto, and completed a post-graduate diploma in environmental management at Niagara College.